Know What Not to Say to an Adopted Child

-A lot of couple who are unable to conceive opt for adopting children.
+A lot of couples who are unable to conceive opt for adopting children.
 It is a perfectly viable option that requires a few legal guidelines and regulations.
-Adoptive parents need to be especially careful about their children because relationships matter.
+Adoptive parents need to be especially careful about their children because of relationships matter.
 Relationships form the basis of human psychology and for a child to know that his or her parents are in fact adoptive parents can be hurtful.
 Having said this, the adoptive parents can be given full credit if they have brought up their adoptive child with love and care.
 However, one cannot be too sure of what impact the news of adoption might have on the adoptive child; therefore, here are a few tips for you to understand what not to say to your adopted child.

 You can alienate your child if you constantly remind him or her that he or she looks different from the rest of the family.
-This is of course one of the very obvious things to avoid saying to your adopted child.
+This is, of course, one of the very obvious things to avoid saying to your adopted child.
 Your child can be very sensitive to this, and there is a high chance of feeling out-of-place.
 Mentioning the difference in looks can be a disaster which needs to be avoided.

 It is true that you have adopted this child, however, do not ask them to be so grateful all the time for the same!
 Saying that he or she is lucky is simply a way of saying that your adopted child would have been a nobody if you had not done him or her, this “favour.”
 This, as you can imagine can be very bad to his or her image leading to existential and identity crisis.